Emekaborisama/courses-python-for-data-science/chapter1.md

 ---
-title: 'Chapter Title Here'
+title: 'Python for Data Science'
-description: 'Chapter description goes here.'
+description: 'Enjoy your exercise as you grow from zero to hero '
 free_preview: true
 ---